Senate chairmanship: Yusuf Gilani is PDM’s unanimous candidate

 ISLAMABAD: The 10-party Pakistan Democratic Movement (PDM) Monday unanimously agreed upon Syed Yusuf Raza Gilani as their candidate for the Senate chairman, while a committee — comprising members from all the component parties of the Movement — has been constituted for consensus on candidates for the deputy chairman Senate and opposition leader.

-PML-N leader and former prime minister Shahid Khaqan Abbasi will head this committee comprising Iftikhar Hussain, Doctor Jamaldini, Tahir Bazenjo, Usman Kakar, Akram Khan Durrani, Raja Pervaiz Ashraf and Hafiz Abdul Kareem as members.
+PML-N leader and former PM Shahid Khaqan Abbasi will head this committee comprising Iftikhar Hussain, Doctor Jamaldini, Tahir Bazenjo, Usman Kakar, Akram Khan Durrani, Raja Pervaiz Ashraf and Hafiz Abdul Kareem as members.

 According to sources, the meeting was prolonged not only because of the agenda, but also due to differences on some issues.
 The priority of Bilawal Bhutto Zardari was to bring about a change in the Punjab through the no-confidence motion and for that purpose, he also sought cooperation of PML-N leadership.